hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/ebay/__init__.md

     * `from .graber import Graber`: This line imports the `Graber` class from the `graber.py` file located in the same directory.
 The `.` indicates a relative import within the `ebay` package.
 This is a crucial part of Python's module system for managing package dependencies.

 * **Variables:**
-    * `MODE = 'dev'`: This variable is likely used for configuration purposes.
-In a development environment (MODE = 'dev'), different settings or behaviors might be enabled compared to a production environment (e.g., 'prod').
+    * ``: This variable is likely used for configuration purposes.
+In a development environment (), different settings or behaviors might be enabled compared to a production environment (e.g., 'prod').
 This variable is not used in the given code excerpt, but its presence suggests a potential for conditional logic in other parts of the project.

 * **Classes:**
     * **No direct class definition:**  This file doesn't define a class.
 It's importing an existing class from a separate module.
 The `Graber` class (likely in `graber.py`) will contain the methods and attributes related to eBay data interactions.